Image for Do you know your MILLENNIALS from your GENERATION X?

 The Xennial generation is a 'new micro generation' that has recently been coined to refer to those who were born during a period where they do not fit the typical definitions of Generation X or Millennials.
 People born between 1975 and 1983 were exposed to an analogue adolescence but a digital adulthood.
 This is the generation often referred to as the last generation of children to play outdoors.
 As this is a newly created generation category, there is not much data available yet (But our director Kelly falls into this one so she has plenty to say about Xennials).
 They are said to be the generation which bridges the gap between Generation X and the Millennials, possessing much of the work ethic associated with Gen X, but with the optimism of the Millennials.

-World events which shaped their upbringing: The fall of the Berlin wall, Death of Princess Diana, World Wide Web open to the public, the end of Apartheid.
+World events: The fall of the Berlin wall, Death of Princess Diana, World Wide Web open to the public, the end of Apartheid.

 Technology: World Wide Web, email, AOL, cable for television were all defining factors for Xennials in terms of technology.
 They are typically more tech savvy than Generation X, adapting to major technological change within their lifetimes.
 As social media became popular whilst they were in their 20s, they managed to avoid the cyberbullying and sexting pressures that later generations faced.